 Officers enter false information into police reports to make their case look stronger.
 Perhaps the person just isn’t impaired, but they don’t want to be proven wrong.

 The science behind ARIDE tests is not proven.
 Therefore, some “clues” provided by these tests hold zero value towards guilt or innocence.
+How do I fight my drugged driving charge?

 Honestly, this isn’t anything to scoff at.